Mrian07/Proyeksi/frontend/doc/README.md

 1. `TESTING.md` - documentation of our approach to integration and unit testing
 2. `STYLING.md` - notes on styling and the Sass-Pipeline
-3. `API.md` - notes on dealing with the several APIs provided by OpenProject
+3. `API.md` - notes on dealing with the several APIs provided by ProyeksiApp
 4. `LEGACY.md` - contains additional information on how to use the legacy bundle
 5. `PLUGINS.md` - contains additional information on how to link plugins with a frontend during development.